 Pituitary disease is relatively rare and, given the role of the pituitary as the "master gland" coordinating multiple hormonal systems, tumors of the pituitary gland can be quite varied and protean in their presentation.
-Successful diagnosis requires the input of both an endocrinologist and a neurosurgeon with expertise in Neuroendocrine disease.
-In the Multidisciplinary Neuroendocrine Clinic, Laura Calvi, M.D., from the Division of Endocrinology, and G. Edward Vates, M.D., Ph.D. and Catherine Hastings, M.S., R.N., from the Department of Neurosurgery, work with a team of physicians and allied health care providers devoted to the management of patients with pituitary disorders.
-The clinic sees over 400 patient visits per year from all of Western New York and Northern Pennsylvania.
+Successful diagnosis requires the input of both an endocrinologist and a neurosurgeon with expertise in Pituitary disease.
+In the Multidisciplinary Pituitary Clinic, Laura Calvi, M.D., from the Division of Endocrinology, and G. Edward Vates, M.D., Ph.D. and Catherine Hastings, M.S., R.N., from the Department of Neurosurgery, work with a team of physicians and allied health care providers devoted to the management of patients with pituitary disorders.
+The clinic sees close to 1000 patient visits per year from all of Western New York and Northern Pennsylvania.
 This multidisciplinary approach has not only allowed for better, more coordinated and efficient care of patients, but has also enriched the training experience for residents and fellows in both Neurosurgery and Endocrinology.

 Combined Medical/Surgical Endocrine Tumor Clinic